frederic-perez/AmE-dictionary/data/dictionary.md

 __nix<sup>1</sup>__ _n_
 __nix<sup>2</sup>__ _v_ To cancel something, to stop something from happening.
 __no early birds__ _No early birds allowed because it just wouldn't be fair to the other shoppers who waited until the opening time._ _If you have advertised "No Early birds" then do not allow any early birds to even browse through your sale before the open time._
-__no good deed goes unpunished__ _idiom_ Due to the cruelty, ignorance, or selfishness of the world or others, one's good deeds or good intentions will often result in more trouble than they are worth.
+__no good deed goes unpunished__ _idiom_ :two: Due to the cruelty, ignorance, or selfishness of the world or others, one's good deeds or good intentions will often result in more trouble than they are worth.
 An ironic and sardonic twist on the more standard moral that "no good deed goes unrewarded."
 __no holds barred__ __1__ (in wrestling) With no restrictions on the kinds of holds that are used. __2__ Used to convey that no rules or restrictions apply in a conflict or dispute. _No-holds-barred military action._ :es: sin tabúes
 __no jive__
 __no offense__